bjartwolf/SqlFileStreamWebApiDemo/README.md

               +-----------------+

 # Simpler demos
+Most of the complexity in this demo has to do with using SQL Server FILESTREAM.
+These two demos demonstrates the principle by streaming directly from file and is a lot easier to get running.

 ## In node.js
 A simpler example that demonstrates the principle can be tested in node.js using a file directly.